xray-imaging/32id-docs/docs/source/txm/troubleshoot/item_001.rst

 Scintillator
 ------------

-Focus adjustment and scintillator tilts are adjustable using the
+Focus scintillator tilts are adjustable using the

 ::